Monday, February 22, 2010

 03 Estonia

 B: It’s not often you get lines in Eurovision like “You can take all my gold necklaces and bracelets and throw them down the well”.
-And very few Estonian entries have had lines which highlight the relative complexities of the pronunciation of the language as concisely as “Hallitab hõbe ja kahvatub kuld” what with all the palatalisation and whatnot going on.
+And very few Estonian entries have had lines which highlight the relative complexities of the pronunciation of the language as concisely as “Hallitab hõbe ja kahvatub kuld” what with all the palatalisation and such going on.

 V: There’s something fidgety and restless about the arrangement here that makes it feel like they all want to get it over and done with as soon as possible, Janika included.
-It’s only really on the last note that she convinces you she can hold one.
+It’s only on the last note that she convinces you she can hold one.
 The audience’s lukewarm reaction says it all, sadly.

 04 Hungary